Maryland Pastel Society Bylaws

 ARTICLE X: DISSOLUTION

-NOTE: These revised Bylaws supercede any and all prior bylaws for the Maryland Pastel Society, Incorporated.
-Changes and revisions were adopted by the MEMBERSHIP of the Society at a general meeting held on October 25, 2008.
+NOTE: These revised Bylaws supersede any and all prior bylaws for the Maryland Pastel Society, Incorporated.
+Changes and revisions were adopted by the MEMBERSHIP of the Society at a general meeting held on January 28, 2023.